llpeterson/congestion/avoidance.md

 Since RED works by sending signals to TCP flows to tell them to slow down, you might wonder what would happen if those signals are ignored.
-This is often called the *unresponsive flow* problem, and it has been a matter of some concern for several years.
+This is often called the *unresponsive flow* problem.
 Unresponsive flows use more than their fair share of network resources and could cause congestive collapse if there were enough of them, just as in the days before TCP congestion control.
 Some of the techniques described in the next section can help with this problem by isolating certain classes of traffic from others.
-There is also the possibility that a variant of RED could drop more heavily from flows that are unresponsive to the initial hints that it sends; this continues to be an area of active research.
+There is also the possibility that a variant of RED could drop more heavily from flows that are unresponsive to the initial hints that it sends.

 ## Source-Based Congestion Avoidance